The effective field theory of K-mouflage: Effective-field-theory action at quadratic order

 The unitary gauge is useful to determine the operators which define the effective action of K-mouflage.
 In particular, the action (\ref{S-unit2}) shows that only the operator $\delta g^{00}_{(u)}$ is generated by the K-mouflage models.
 On the other hand, it hides the presence of the scalar degree of freedom which modifies gravity and affects the growth of structure.
 As recalled in section~\ref{sec:scalar-field-pi}, the scalar field can be unravelled by the transformation (\ref{Stueckelberg}), which restores the Lorentz invariance through the explicit introduction of the scalar field $\pi$.

 In section~\ref{sec:scalar-field-pi} we considered the fully nonlinear longitudinal gauge action (\ref{S-J-unit1}), which led to the exact action (\ref{S-pi-J}).
 However, in practice one uses effective field theories to describe theories defined up to some finite perturbative orders, including all operators that are allowed by symmetries up to that order.
 This has the benefit of providing a very general framework, which can encompass many different theories, at the cost of leaving the nonlinear closure unspecified.
 In this spirit, if we only consider the equations of motion at linear order over the field fluctuations, we only need the effective action up to quadratic order over the metric potentials $\Phi$ and $\Psi$ defined in Eq.(\ref{ds2-Newtonian-gauge}) and over the scalar field $\pi$.
+Notice that $\tau$ coincides with the time-slicing of the background cosmology.
 In the small-scale and non-relativistic limits considered in this paper, this gives \be

 \ee which also reads as \be

 \ee where $\delta\rho$ is the pressureless matter perturbation in the Jordan frame.
 In the first expression (\ref{S2-Jordan-1}) we wrote the quadratic action in terms of the original K-mouflage kinetic function $K(\tilde\chi)$, whereas in the second expression (\ref{S2-Jordan-EFT-1}) we used the effective-field-theory functions $f(\tau)$, $c(\tau)$ and $M_2^4(\tau)$, which are given by Eqs.(\ref{Lambda-c-J-def}) or (\ref{EFT-functions}).
 As expected, in the Jordan-frame action (\ref{S2-Jordan-1}) there is some mixing between the scalar field $\pi$ and the gravitational potentials $\Phi$ and $\Psi$.
 This corresponds to the fact that the metric potentials explicitly depend on the scalar field $\pi$ in Eq.(\ref{Poisson-Phi-Psi-pi}).